Weight Gain & Obesity Due to Insomnia..

 Starbucks & Dunkin’ Donuts

 Is it any wonder so many adults throughout the world, in particular in North America, are completely overweight and having a tough time keeping those unwanted pounds off?
-If you are one of those people who go for the ‘coffee or donut boost’ to help you get through the day, then the $64,000 question to ask is: Why am I so tired in the middle of the day to begin with?
-Could it possibly be that you didn’t get enough sleep last night, and as a consequence, you’ve spent your entire day running on a major lack of sleep?
+If you’re one of those people who go for the ‘coffee or donut boost’ to help you get through the day, then the $64,000 question to ask is: Why am I so tired in the middle of the day to begin with?

 Sleeping Patterns & Unhealthy Eating Habits